Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> Ensemble performance (MSE): 0.0760444534559628
 ```

 In this case Ensemble performance (MSE) seems to be *as bad* as the single best spatial predictor (random forest in this case).
-This illustrates that ensemble predictions are sometimes not necessary.
+This illustrates that ensemble predictions are sometimes not beneficial.

 ```r